 It is not a religion.

-Although some religions practise(d) yoga, yoga itself is an evolving concept.
+Although some religions practise(d) yoga, yoga itself, particularly in the west, is an evolving concept.
 Whilst the underlying principle remains, the western concept of yoga has come to see it more as a form of exercise. (with extra benefits)

 Whilst purists may see this as a bad thing, it actually keeps it alive in one form or another.
 There are now many more types of yoga, you may have heard of , Hatha, Vinyasa, Ashtanga, Hot yoga, Kundalini, kilted yoga (yes, that is a thing) .... there are lots, it may be that you start with one and drift to another.
 It may be you try them all and still can't really decide upon 'a favourite'.